 How do I buy a Virtually Orkney Folk Festival ticket?

-Head to orkneyfolkfestival.com/tickets for more information and to buy.
-If you are encountering any issues completing a purchase, specifically on a tablet, please head to virtuallyorkneyfolkfestival.eventbrite.co.uk to access the full version of the ticketing pages.
+Right HERE!
+If you are encountering any issues completing a purchase, specifically on a tablet, you can access the full version of the ticketing pages here.

 I can’t make the whole weekend – can I buy an individual day ticket?

 Yes!
 Whilst we hope that audiences will take advantage of the saving offered across all three nights, if you only wish to tune in for one show you can buy an individual ticket.

 I’ve got my ticket – how do I access the shows?

 We will email you links to view the festival shows in the immediate lead-in to the festival weekend via our ticketing partner, EventBrite.
 These will be sent to the email addresses used to buy tickets, where you will receive a confirmation of purchase.
 If for any reason this didn’t arrive, please contact us on firstname.lastname@example.org ASAP to check.

 I can’t login!

 There is nothing to log in to – nor any passwords, codes or anything else.
 The links sent via email (see above) are all you need – no logins required.